Robitx/gp.nvim/README.md

 ### Commands
 - Have ChatGPT experience directly in neovim:
-	- `:GpChatNew` - open fresh chat - either empty or with the visual selection or specified range as a context
+	- `:GpChatNew` - open fresh chat in the current window (either empty or with the visual selection or specified range as a context)
+	- `:GpChatToggle` - open chat in toggleable popup window (the last active chat or a fresh one with selection or a range as a context)
 	- `:GpChatFinder` - open a dialog to search through chats
 	- `:GpChatRespond` - request new gpt response for the current chat
   	- `:GpChatDelete` - delete the current chat